utkarshg6/helpful/Git.md

 git log --follow -- {name-of-the-file}
 ```

-Show all details of particular commit
+Show all details of a particular commit

 ```zsh
 git show {commit-hash}